Vizzuality/trase/frontend/docs/backend/removing_unused_indexes.md

   - production (environment with most reliable data for API queries)
   - sandbox (environment with most reliable data for data uploader and validation queries)
-  - in case of features which had not been release to production yet, the environment where they are actively tested (e.g. dashboardsdemo for dashboards queries)
+  - in case of features which had not been release to production yet, the environment where they are actively tested

 2. Retrieve lists of potentially unused indexes from all relevant environments